 Chili is such a staple for me that I’ve made dozens (or maybe even hundreds) of batches over the years.

 It’s gotten to the point that I don’t even really need a recipe any more.
 I just throw a bunch of stuff into the pot until it tastes good – sometimes it’s chunks of chorizo with a six-bean blend, sometimes it’s black beans and pumpkin, and sometimes it’s ground turkey with sweet peppers and corn and white kidney beans.

-So, what’s in the secret sauce?
+So, what’s the secret to this chili’s intense flavour?
 A can of dark beer and a dollop of molasses for a touch of deep dark sweetness, along with a generous dash of chipotle powder to add just the right amount of smokiness.
 (If you’re not into beer, a rich beef stock will do just fine.)